Top-Ranger/harbour-kanji/README.md

 Special thanks
 ==============
-Special thanks to Kenney (www.kenney.nl) for the free release of 'Game Icons'
+Special thanks to Kenney (www.kenney.nl) for the free release of 'Game Icons'.